Skip to main content

 6. If the content is not available in the participant's preferred language, the Base version of the content is loaded and shown.

-Note that you must always provide the Base version of each content.
-So Avicenna always can fall back to displaying the Base content.
+Note that you should always provide the Base version of each content.
+So Avicenna can always fall back to displaying the Base content.

 Removing Localization